 Who is Andrew Safer?

-Photo by Carl Hansen
+Photo by Sarah Hansen

-Andrew Safer is a mindfulness instructor and trainer, program developer, workshop facilitator, and writer.
-A 50-year practitioner of mindfulness-awareness and Zen meditation, he began practicing in the Zen tradition in 1968 while in high school in California, and then continued in the Tibetan Buddhist tradition over the ensuing decades.
+Andrew Safer is a mindfulness instructor and trainer, program developer, workshop facilitator, and author.
+A 55-year practitioner of mindfulness-awareness and Zen meditation, he began practicing in the Zen tradition in 1968 while in high school in California, and then continued in the Tibetan Buddhist tradition over the ensuing decades.

-Working as a freelance writer, Andrew has completed writing assignments for 18 government departments (mostly in Nova Scotia) and has written more than 400 articles for 60+ magazines, primarily on business and ocean technology issues.
-Since 2010, he has written numerous articles for the City of St. John’s Ocean Technology Media Program that were published in international-circulation trade magazines including Marine Technology Reporter (New York), Sea Technology (Arlington, Virginia), E&P (Houston), and International Ocean Systems (UK).
-Andrew's article about Mindfulness and the world of work, "Right Here, Right Now", was published in the August 2014 issue of Progress (Halifax).
-In 1993, Andrew received the national EDI Media Recognition Award from the EDI Council of Canada for articles on electronic data interchange implementation at the Port of Halifax.
+While working as a freelance writer, Andrew completed writing assignments for 18 government departments (mostly in Nova Scotia) and wrote more than 400 articles for 60+ magazines, primarily on business and ocean technology issues.
+Since 2010, he wrote numerous articles for the City of St. John’s Ocean Technology Media Program that were published in trade magazines in New York, Houston, Seattle, and the UK.

 Andrew’s book, Anxiety, Stress & Mindfulness: A Do-It-Yourself Guide to Wellness, was released by 2nd Tier Publishing in May 2018.
-This book forms the basis for Anxiety, Stress & Mindfulness, the workshop series he is currently offering.
+This book is a companion manual for many of the workshop series he currently offers.